How to Build a Mini Aquarium

 In a small, 2.6-5.2 gallon tank, you can settle fish with miniature body sizes, up to two inches.
 But remember that even small fish want to swim in a spacious environment.
 You cannot keep fish in containers that will limit movement.

-In 5 gallon aquarium, you can settle small fishes like barbuses, gertrudas, oryzias, rasboras, neons and tetras.
-You can also keep amano shrimp and cherry shrimp.
+In 5 gallon aquariums, you can settle small fishes like barbules, Gertrudis, oryzias, rasboras, neons, and tetras.
+You can also keep Amano shrimp and cherry shrimp.
 Mind the size of your fish.
-With good care, the fish will grow and become cramped.
+With proper care, the fish will grow and become cramped.
 Plant large fish in large home reservoirs and replace them with young ones.

 Carefully study the compatibility of species